1910. Painting the Eifel tower to keep it from rusting away. Public copyrights by the National Library of France.

 1874.
 Notice the mountain dress code.
 Remark on the far left 57-year old Mary Taylor, close friend of writer Charlotte Brönte.

-1875: Isabella Straton is the first to reach Pointe Isabelle (formerly Aiguille de Triolet), which she manages from le glacier des Courtes.
+1875: Isabella Straton is the first to reach Pointe Isabelle (formerly Aiguille de Triolet), which she manages by going up from le glacier des Courtes.

 1888.
 Kids from the mountain village in the Alps, by Vittorio Sella.